geriskenderi/recommender-systems/README.md

 The code inside the notebooks is well documented and understandable.
 The use of libraries allowed us to perform the evaluation procedures in the same place for the different classes of algorithms (with the exception of the KNNCF for Item Recommendation which is not implemented and evaluated with Cornac unlike the other Item Recommendation models).

 ## Results
-We have denoted the movielens dataset as ML100 and the PDA dataset as PDA2018.
+This project uses the famous Movielens100K dataset, denoted as ML100.
+You can download it [here](https://grouplens.org/datasets/movielens/100k/)
-Below follow the results of our work for this project.
+Below follow the results of this project.

 ### Rating Prediction (using Surprise)